 The MR3a well was offline from April 2018 to the end of the year due to ESP failure.
 Prior to April, the well was producing approximately 450 bopd.
 The joint venture has approved a workover to replace the ESP and downhole sand screens which may have contributed to the pump failure.
-The workover was completed during August 2019.
+The workover is expected to be completed during August 2019 and return the 450 bopd back to production.